Seville skyline with Giralda tower and historic cathedral at golden hour, Andalusia, Spain

 Andalusian capital, including Moorish palaces, Royal Alcázar gardens and Seville Cathedral & Giralda, flamenco shows, and legendary tapas culture.

-Seville, Spain is a Warm destination perfect for history and food.
+Seville, Spain is a destination with a warm climate, perfect for Moorish palaces and flamenco shows.
 The best time to visit is Mar, Apr, May, Oct, & Nov, when weather conditions are ideal.
-Budget travelers can explore from $108/day, while mid-range trips average $249/day.
+Budget travel costs around $118/day, while mid-range trips average $272/day.
 EU citizens need only ID.

 /day